Troyanovsky/vibe-coding-guide/en/Lesson_5_Code_Basics.md

 - Understand what the AI is actually building for you
 - Make smarter decisions about what to change or improve

-Let's dive into the some basic but fundamental concepts that'll make your AI collaboration much more effective.
+Let's dive into some basic but fundamental concepts that'll make your AI collaboration much more effective.

 ## What is Code?